losizm/scamper/README.md

 #### Serving Static Files

-You can add a request handler at a mount path to serve static files from a source directory.
+You can mount a file server as a specialized request handler.

 ```scala
 app.files("/app/main", new File("/path/to/public"))
 ```

 This adds a handler to serve files from the directory at _/path/to/public_.
-The files are mapped based on the request path excluding the mount path.
+The files are located using the request path minus the mount path.
 For example, _http://localhost:8080/app/main/images/logo.png_ would map to _/path/to/public/images/logo.png_.

 #### Serving Static Resources

-If your web assets are bundled in a jar file, just drop the jar on the classpath, and you can configure the application to serve its contents.
+If your web assets are bundled in a JAR file, just drop it on the classpath and add a handler to serve its contents.

 ```scala
 app.resources("/app/main", "assets")